 Recipe Frequently Asked Questions

 - How should I store it if I have leftovers?
-I would store in an airtight container in the refrigerator for 3-4 days.
+In an airtight container in the refrigerator for 3-4 days.

-- Can I use a different green other than kale?
+- Can I use a green other than kale?
 Yes!
-I would suggest any green that can stand up to heat, such as: spinach, collard greens, mustard greens, beet greens.
+I suggest any green that can withstand heat, such as spinach, collard, mustard, and beet greens.

 Looking For More Delicious Kale Recipes?